At Flint Rehab, we believe that stroke recovery tips should address both your physical health and your lifestyle, as both impact recovery.

 12. Use the 1% Motivation Method

-If you feel burnt out, then take a step back and breathe.
+The all-or-nothing approach can lead to burnout during stroke recovery (or anything else for that matter).
+If you feel overwhelmed, take a step back and breathe.
 You don’t need to win the war today.
 You only need to win the battle.

 Instead of trying to get as much done as possible, just focus on 1% improvement every day.
 This will help prevent burnout and accumulate real results over time.